eventql/eventql/doc/internals/architecture.md

   - Columnar Storage and Parallel I/O
   - Dividing Infinity - Distributed Partitioning Schemes

-After having a general overview of the system, have a look at these design documents and specifications for the individual subsystems:
+Once you have gotten a general overview of the system, have a look at these design documents and specifications for the individual subsystems:

   - Segment Based Replication
   - Partitioning